msyavuz/my-unsplash/README.md

 # My Unsplash

 This is a personal unsplash library project.
-It stores the links of images in a sqlite database for future reference.
+It stores the links of images in a sqlite database for future reference with searchable custom labels.

 ## Getting Started